un-loop/PollProject/instructions/PART1.md

 });
 ```

 You'll note that we inserted a call to [writeFile](https://nodejs.org/api/fs.html#fs_fs_writefile_file_data_options_callback) from within our callback, and provided yet another callback to this invocation.
 Why stop here?
 Maybe we need to read a second file after writing _file2.md_.
 You can see that very quickly these chains of callbacks get very unwieldy and difficult to read.
-This is know as [callback hell](http://callbackhell.com/).
+This is known as [callback hell](http://callbackhell.com/).
 We need a better way to manage our asynchronous code.
 Lucky for us, NodeJs provdies several.

 ### Promises